Uncommon Courage: Reserve Marine saves family from attack

 |0

-This work, Uncommon Courage: Reserve Marine saves family from attack [Image 1 of 2], by Sgt Ian Leones, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Uncommon Courage: Reserve Marine saves family from attack, by Sgt Ian Leones, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT